 Such accreditations might include the likes of: the National House Building Council (NHBC), the Federation of Master Builders (FMB) and the National Federation of Building Contractors (NFBC), while qualifications may range from Diplomas, City & Guilds and NVQ's from industry specialists like the Chartered Institute of Building (CIOB).
 Every person who works on your repointing project is also required to be signed up to the Construction Skills Certification Scheme and be prepared to confirm their ability and skills by showing an appropriate CSCS card.

-The effect of tuck-pointing can be quite impressive, especially when viewed from afar, and can substantially improve the overall look of a wall without the need for disruptive refurbishments.
-(Tags: Tuckpointing St Ives, Tuck Pointing Mortar Joints St Ives, Tuck-Pointing St Ives).
+The results of tuckpointing can be quite effective, in particular when viewed from a distance, and can substantially improve the overall appearance of a wall without the requirement for major work.

 Ask Friends and Family